Clubs, Societies and Associations

 Full details and book list and some photos.

 Moor Pool WildlifeMoor Pool Wildlife started in April 2013 in response to the major building works, and we're making real progress in restoring and sustaining habitats for local animals, such as frogs and toads, caterpillars and butterflies, small mammals, birds and bees - and the plants and trees that support them.
 We're currently working on the creation of a communal wildlife garden whilst raising money for seeds, tools, educational input and materials for nesting boxes.
-If you'd like to know more about Moor Pool ecology, wildlife gardening, what we do, or how to join in, please contact Cathy Perry, view our web page, or just turn up at our next meeting.
+If you'd like to know more about Moor Pool ecology, wildlife gardening, what we do, or how to join in, please contact Mike Foster or Cathy Perry, view our web page, or just turn up at our next meeting.

 Circle CinemaCircle Cinema was established in October 2015 to foster the appreciation and enjoyment of film in a relaxed community environment.
 Up-to-date news, contact details and forthcoming events on our web page or e-mail firstname.lastname@example.org.